 SU-9 features an all-metal build and a clean minimalistic design.
 But there’s nothing minimalistic about its connectivity capabilities.
 Aside from the usual digital inputs such as USB, optical, and coaxial, there’s also Bluetooth onboard.
 The good news continues with analog outs as we can choose between single-ended RCA and balanced XLR ones.
 Both of these can be used in a fixed or variable output level mode.
 Lastly, we see a big AC power connector, meaning that SU-9 is powered directly from the wall socket and it is in no need of an AC/DC adapter.
 This also means that the whole power-supply section is located inside the unit and upgrading this one with a linear power supply is not an option.
 On a positive note, SMSL claims the power supply to be an ultra-low noise one, so one less thing to think about.

-There is no headphone-out to be found anywhere, meaning that SU-9 is a pure DAC meant to pair with an external amplifier, may it be a one for speakers or headphones.
+There is no headphone-out to be found anywhere, meaning that SU-9 is a pure DAC meant to pair with an external amplifier, may it be one for speakers or headphones.

-In the front, we find one volume know that doubles as a button.
+In the front, we find one volume knob that doubles as a button.
 Every function and setting is accessible this way but provided remote control is sure a more convenient option.
 Big LCD unit provides you with easily readable information about inputs, volume, and type of files being played.
 Once you enter the settings, among other things you’ll find an option to dim the display, change digital filters, etc. But one that stands out is Sound color.
 Here you can choose between No filter, Rich, Tube, and Crystal, all coming in several varieties.
 On my end, I really liked the Rich option – it sounded rich in terms of timbre but without sacrificing details.
-That said, everybody should try these for themselves and find out if you like how they affect the sound.
+That said, everybody should try these for themselves and find out if they like how they affect the sound.

 Inside the unit, SMSL used ES9038PRO which is a flagship DAC chip from Sabre.
 Combined with a powerful XMOS receiver, it is capable of handling basically anything you can throw at it.
 The list includes PCM up to 768 kHz and DSD up to 512.
 Full hardware-based MQA unfolding is also onboard, so you’re all set and ready for every situation.
 For those of you yet not familiar with MQA, it’s basically an advanced compression algorithm used for Hi-Resolution streaming.
 It’s claimed to be the next big thing, but it is a lossy compression after all and I’m yet to hear it sounding as good as the regular uncompressed hi-resolution file.
 Anyhow, if you’re a Tidal streaming service user, that’s the only way to stream hi-res files, and with SU-9 you’ll be able to do that.